sonata-project/SonataAdminBundle/Resources/doc/reference/installation.rst

 .. note::
     If a dependency is already installed somewhere in your project or in another dependency, you won't need to install it again.
+    If you are using composer (see bellow in "Installation") the admin-bundle package already has the dependencies configured, so you only need to add these Bundles in the AppKernel file (see bellow also).

 Translations
 ~~~~~~~~~~~~